sleetplayground/sleet_subaccount_store_rust/README.md

 ---

 ### Methods

 - get_greeting
 - set_greeting
+To initialize the contract, you need to specify the owner account and initial price for subaccounts:

 - set_price, for setting the required near deposit for sub account
 - get_price, for getting the required price